bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 Given a board fragment f and movement m, we can apply m to f, resulting in another board fragment.
+We show application by concatenation, that is, writing things next to each other, e.g. `m f` or just `mf`.

 For instance, `u.` is the board fragment consisting of `.` slid upwards by one square's width relative to the centre.